MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 $ ./reveng -c -m CRC-16/IBM-SDLC cc190de1
 470f
 ```
 But the sum of the full buffer is not 0?
 Or 0xffff?
 Which I thought would be reasonable.
+No. For IBM SDLC CRC the value remaining in the crc variable should be f0b8.
+Actually the same value stated by CRC reveng.
+But 470f is not f0b8?
+If we invert the bits we get b8f0.
+And then transpose the bytes.
+Voila f0b8!
+But why CRC reveng claims that value to be 470f?
+I have no idea.

-So how to find a proper C-algorithm that does this in the same way?
+Using the standard CRC algorithm yields the same result. f0b8.
+So I think the CRC issue is settled.

 ## Links